 You can use a smaller cup sprayer (HVLP), but an airless sprayer is best if you have a lot of trim to spray.
 With an airless sprayer, you can siphon paint directly from the container instead of having to refill a cup constantly.
 Another issue with an HVLP sprayer is that the paint must be thinned to the right viscosity, or the spray gun will clog.

 You can rent a quality sprayer from a paint store, or a home improvement store.
 Brands to look for are Graco, or Titan.
-I have a Graco 495 airless sprayer that I use for everything, interior and exterior spraying.
+I have a Graco 495 airless sprayer that I use for interior and exterior spraying.

 I really like the green spray tips by Graco.
 These are the FFLP fine finishing tips, which work great for spraying trim.
-The two best spray tip sizes, when using the green Graco tips, are either 210, or 310, depending on the width of your baseboard.
+The two best spray tip sizes, when using the green Graco tips, are either 210 or 310 (depending on the width of your baseboard).
 The 210 tip produces a 4-inch spray fan and the 310 produces a 6-inch fan.
 If you use the Graco FFLP tips then you must also pair that with their blue RAC X tip guard.

-Spray the baseboard in one direction, starting from side to the other.
+Spray the baseboard in one direction, from one side to the other.
 Don't start, or stop, in the middle.
 Hold the spray gun about 12-inches from the surface when spraying and move at a steady pace to prevent paint runs.
 Apply two solid coats for a smooth, uniform finish.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.